abysssol/ollama-flake/README.md

 ### Backend

-Multiple packages are available for the different backend implementations supported by ollama.
+Multiple packages are available for the different computation backends supported by ollama on linux.
+On other platforms (eg darwin), only the default package is available.
+On darwin, gpu acceleration via metal should work by default.

 The available options:
 - `cpu`: fallback CPU implementation